MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityWaterDataModel/StoredWater.md

 ---
-title: StoredWater in Cloud for Sustainability water data model
+title: StoredWater in Microsoft for Sustainability water data model
 description: The entity stores data related to the water stored within a facility.
 author: lsuresh
 ms.service: common-data-model